H4HWV2011/msjarvis-public-docs/discipline/Methods.md

 - Walking, observing, and documenting physical and digital infrastructures (roads, rail, fiber, platforms, data centers, churches, clinics, cemeteries).
 - Interviews, oral histories, and ethnography with residents, workers, organizers, and officials.
 - Archival and policy research on land use, extraction, regulation, resistance, and reform.
+- Identifying early, with communities, which relations or sites must not be mapped or datafied at all.

 **Interpretation**

 Findings are not treated as “context” for later models, but as co‑equal sources of truth.
-Models and metrics are judged partly by whether they resonate with, and are accountable to, what people in these places recognize as real.
+Models and metrics are judged partly by whether they resonate with, and are accountable to, what people in these places recognize as real, and partly by whether they respect explicit refusals and boundaries voiced in the field.

 ---